-Moving abroad with young children is nothing comparable to relocating alone, it takes time and effort.
-Most expat families spend an average of six months to one year to feel fully settled down, and some may never even feel this way after a few years.
+Moving abroad with young children is nothing comparable to relocating alone.
+It takes time and effort.
+Most ex-pat families spend an average of six months to one year to feel fully settled down; some may never even feel this way after a few years.

 For example, navigating a new city and overcoming language barriers is challenging when you move to a new country; Running after the legal documents and dealing with bureaucracy can be stressful.

-As a parent, having a positive attitude can project light energy for children; it also helps you to cope with the daily affairs more effortlessly.
-Positive mentality brings optimism to your life, and when you face any challenges after moving to Spain, it will bring constructive solutions for you simply because of the “can-do” attitude.
+As a parent, having a positive attitude can project light energy to children; it also helps you cope more effortlessly with daily affairs.
+A positive mentality brings optimism to your life, and when you face any challenges after moving to Spain, it will bring constructive solutions for you simply because of the “can-do” attitude.

 Good Communication with Children

-Before moving to Spain from Taiwan, I have tried to prepare kids by telling them we are going to a new place.
+Before moving to Spain from Taiwan, I tried to prepare the kids by telling them we were going to a new place.
 A new city with beaches and beautiful mountains, I showed them the pictures of Barcelona.
-Finally, pinpoint out the activities that we can do in Barcelona after moving to Spain to generate their interest.
+Finally, pinpoint the activities we can do in Barcelona after moving to Spain to generate their interest.

 Decide on a Moving Date

 Choosing a moving date can be tricky.
-It depends on how flexible your situation is; The airfare or train tickets will depend on the destination and demand; Your current job ends and new job start date; or housing situation may impact your decision too.
+It depends on how flexible your situation is; The airfare or train tickets will depend on the destination and demand; Your current job ends and your new job start date; your housing situation may also impact your decision.

 - It allows children to enjoy the city and try to adapt before winter arrives;